„Magician at the Piano”

 Fabio Martino mesmerizes his audience when he steps onto the stage.
 His ability and his exceptional charisma also took him to various film- and television productions and LIVE recordings among others for the SWR, BR, NDR and the BBC.

 At the end of 2015 he received two important awards: the critics’ prize “Discovery of the year” for the Rach-Pag- Variations with OSESP under the internationally renowned conductor Marin Alsop in the Sala Sao Paulo, and the prize awarded by the audience in the category “Young Talents”.

-Critics already mention Fabio Martino together with Nelson Freire, Martha Argerich, Claudio Arrau and Sviatoslav Richter.
+Critics already mention Fabio Martino together with Nelson Freire, Alicia de Larocha, Martha Argerich and Vladimir Ashkenazy.

 National and International – Piano Competitions